 The Ultimate Guide to Dating Your Family Photos

 Do you have a pile of old photos, and can’t quite figure out when the picture was taken?
-Anyone who has tried to organize photos, especially vintage pictures, has had this dilemma, whether you are a do-it-yourselfer or a trained professional photo organizer.
+Anyone who has tried to organize photos, especially vintage pictures, has had faced the dilemma of dating photos, whether you are a DIY-er or a trained professional photo organizer.

 Photo Detective Tools